Volume 49, Issue 2 (9-2025) Research in Medicine 2025, 49(2): 9-25 | Back to browse issues page

 Send citation to:

-Ghorbanian B, Fakhrpour R, Behmanesh A, Izadi A. The Effect of Eight Weeks of High-Intensity Interval Training Combined with Saffron Extract Supplementation on Serum Levels of Inflammatory Markers TNF-α and CRP in Overweight Men.
-Research in Medicine 2025; 49 (2)
+Ghorbanian B, Fakhrpour R, Behmanesh A, Izadi A. The Effect of Eight Weeks of High- Intensity Interval Training Combined with Saffron Extract Supplementation on Serum Levels of Inflammatory Markers TNF-α and CRP in Overweight Men.
+Research in Medicine 2025; 49 (2) :9-25

 URL: http://pejouhesh.sbmu.ac.ir/article-1-3461-en.html

-Aim: Obesity and overweight are associated with increased low-level chronic inflammation, which can predispose to metabolic and cardiovascular diseases.
-Therefore, identifying effective, natural, and non-pharmacological interventions to reduce inflammation is of great importance.
-High-intensity interval training (HIIT) has been recognized as one of the effective methods in improving metabolic health and reducing inflammatory markers.
-Also, saffron has attracted the attention of researchers due to its antioxidant and anti-inflammatory properties.
-However, the combined effect of HIIT training and saffron supplementation on inflammatory factors has been less studied.
-Therefore, the aim of this study was to investigate the simultaneous effect of HIIT training and saffron consumption on TNF-α and CRP levels in overweight men.
+non- pharmacological interventions to reduce inflammation is essential.
+High- intensity interval training (HIIT) has been recognized as an effective method for improving metabolic health and reducing inflammatory markers.
+Saffron has also attracted attention due to its antioxidant and anti- inflammatory properties.
+However, the combined effect of HIIT and saffron supplementation on inflammatory factors has been less studied.
+The aim of this study was to investigate the simultaneous effect of HIIT and saffron consumption on TNF-α and CRP levels in overweight men.

-Materials and Methods: This study was conducted as a quasi-experimental study with a pre-test and post-test design with a control group.
-Forty overweight men (with a body mass index between 25 and 29.9) were selected through a public call and randomly assigned to four equal groups.
-1: HIIT training with placebo 2: HIIT training with saffron supplementation 3: saffron supplementation without training 4: control group (no training or supplementation).
-To implement the protocol, the saffron supplementation group and the HIIT + saffron supplementation group consumed one 30 mg capsule of saffron dry extract daily for eight weeks in a single-blind manner.
-The HIIT + placebo group also received an empty capsule daily for the same period.
-Also, the HIIT + placebo and HIIT + supplementation groups performed three HIIT training sessions per week for eight weeks.
-The control group only engaged in their daily activities.
-Pre-test measurements were taken before the start of the interventions and post-test measurements were taken 48 hours after the last training session and supplementation.
-Blood samples were taken by a laboratory expert and serum TNF-α and CRP levels were measured using ELISA and Podgin-Teb kits.
-For data analysis, paired t-test was used for intragroup comparison and analysis of covariance (ANCOVA) was used to examine between-group differences.
-The statistical significance level in all analyses was set at 0.05.
+Methods: This quasi- experimental study used a pre-test /post- test design with a control group.
+Forty overweight men (BMI 25-29.9) were recruited through a public call and randomly assigned to four equal groups: (1) HIIT + placebo, (2) HIIT + saffron supplementation, (3) saffron supplementation only, and (4) control (no training or supplementation).
+Participants in the saffron and HIIT + saffron groups consumed one 30 mg capsule of saffron dry extract daily for eight weeks in a single- blind manner.
+The HIIT + placebo group received an empty capsule.
+The HIIT groups performed three sessions of HIIT per week for eight weeks.
+The control group continued their usual daily activities.
+Pre- test measurements were taken before the interventions, and post-test measurements were taken 48 hours after the final training session and supplementation.
+Blood samples were collected by a laboratory expert, and serum TNF-α and CRP levels were measured using ELISA (Podgin- Teb kits).
+Paired t-tests were used for within- group comparisons, and ANCOVA was used to assess between-group differences.
+The significance level was set at 0.05.

-Conclusion: The findings of this study showed that combining high-intensity interval training (HIIT) with saffron supplementation significantly reduced TNF-α and CRP levels and weight loss in overweight men.
-The anti-inflammatory effects were greater in the combined group than in the other groups.
-Given these results, it is suggested that the simultaneous use of exercise interventions and herbal supplements and saffron extract can be considered as a non-pharmacological approach to improve inflammation associated with overweight.
+Conclusion: The findings of this study indicate that combining HIIT with saffron supplementation significantly reduces TNF-α and CRP levels, as well as body weight, in overweight men.
+The anti- inflammatory effects were greater in the combined group than in the other groups.
+Based on these results, the simultaneous use of exercise interventions and herbal supplements such as saffron extract may be considered a non- pharmacological approach to improving inflammation associated with being overweight.

 Type of Study: Original | Subject: Physical Education and Sports Science ( Sport physiology- Sport biomecanic